mwdhont/SimCLRv1-keras-tensorflow/README.md

 Difference with official [implementation](https://github.com/google-research/simclr):

-  * Adam optimizer instead of Lars, no warmup nor cosine decay on learning rate, learning is reduced on plateau.
+  * Reduced color_jitter strength from 1.0 to 0.5
-  * Reduced color_jitter strength to 0.5 instead of 1.0
+  * Swish activation instead of relu in projection head
   * As only 1 device is used, no global batch normalization
-  * swish activation instead of relu in projection head
+  * Adam optimizer instead of Lars, no warmup nor cosine decay on learning rate

 # Experiments